spack/spack/lib/spack/docs/module_file_support.rst

 Using module files via Spack
 ----------------------------

-If you have enabled shell support and if module support is available, you should be able to run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
-If module support is not available (the 'module' command is not available) you can add it using the instructions in :ref:`InstallEnvironmentModules`.
+If you have enabled shell support and if you have a module system installed, you can run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
 Here is sample output of ``module avail`` and ``use -l spack``, showing lots of installed packages.

 .. code-block:: console